AquaJerry/dwm/README.md

 # My dwm

 This is my custom dwm repo.
-For official one, see dwm.suckless.org.
+For official one, see https://dwm.suckless.org.

 This dwm provides a simple user interface for me to focus on apps themselves.

 ## Acknowledgements

-- suckless.org e.V., MÃnchen, Germany, who make software that sucks less
+- suckless.org e.V., MÃ¼nchen, Germany, who make software that sucks less

 ## Used patches

-In terminal below have been 'patch < _<some patch>_.diff'.
+In terminal below have been 'patch < \*.diff'.

 - dwm.suckless.org/patches/fakefullscreen
 - dwm.suckless.org/patches/notitle